 Employers are required to contribute an amount equal to that contributed by employees.
 Pursuant to RPPL No. 2-26 and RPPL No. 3-21, the Government of the Republic of Palau must from time to time contribute additional sums to the Fund in order to keep the Fund on a sound actuarial basis.
 RPPL 9-2 requires the Government of ROP to make regular contributions to the Fund equal to the amount contributed by each and every employee of ROP.
 Additionally, an excise tax of four percent (4%) is levied against each non-citizen person transferring money out of ROP.
 The money transfer tax must be remitted to the Fund.

-The Agency's pension plan expense for the fiscal year 2015 totaled \$64,814 and is recorded in the following expense categories in the accompanying statement of activities:
+The Agency's contributions to the pension plan for the fiscal years 2016 and 2015 totaled \$69,838 and \$64,814, respectively, and are recorded in the following program categories.

 A. General Information About the Pension Plan, Continued: